mronemous/stonks/README.md

 * transform stock trade websocket into stream
 * validate, and transform into data for app and ML
 * micro-services for the app
-* ingress controller which allows pod public facing inet apps
+* ingress controller which allows public facing inet pods
 * IAM policies control what AWS services pods can use

 Glue